 How do I create a new MPC project?

-When you first switch on your MPC (or when you first launch the MPC Software on your computer) the MPC will have create a new blank project automatically for you.
-This project contains nothing but a single blank sequence and a blank DRUM program.
-If you later want to start a new blank project, go to MAIN and hit the folder icon at the top centre of the screen:
+A new MPC project is a completely clean slate; it contains nothing but a single blank sequence and a blank DRUM program.
+If you ever want to start a new blank project, go to MENU and hit the NEW PROJECT button at the bottom of the screen:

 How do I save a project?